Public Speaking Tips: How to Craft an Engaging and Memorable Speech

 Attention Is Earned, Not Given

-There are three pillars to holding attention:
+There are three pillars to holding it:

-• Action, by giving listeners clear steps or takeaways
+Action: give listeners clear steps or takeaways

 Build Anticipation to Keep Your Audience Hooked